The 3 Most Costly Mistakes Homeowners Make When Selling A Tired Old Property for Fast Cash

 For most people, taking less than full retail value is worth getting these benefits.

-If these types of benefits don't interest you, however... and your primary goal is to get full retail value, and you're willing to do things like: wait to close... pay closing costs... work with a realtor... have them show your home to a variety of buyers until one of them puts in an offer... wait till the buyer gets approved for financing... have a more complicated transaction... make all the repairs required by the buyer, and then recommended post-inspection... they definitely go the conventional route.
+If these types of benefits don't interest you, however... and your primary goal is to get full retail value, and you're willing to do things like: wait to close... pay closing costs... work with a realtor... have them show your home to a variety of buyers until one of them puts in an offer... wait till the buyer gets approved for financing... do the repairs needed so your property can pass a bank inspection... have a more complicated transaction... make all the repairs required by the buyer, and from their inspection... they definitely go the conventional route.

 Either way, I'm quite happy to chat with you on this.
 You'll find me to be kind and direct, and I'm NOT the least bit pushy.
 So if this isn't a fit for you, I'll be the first person to suggest you go the conventional route.
-Sure I like getting paid, but I like helping people first - service first is always the best way to work.
+I try to help people rather than force an outcome - life is just much easier and less stressful that way.
+And things have a way of falling into place when you operate like this.
+Service first is always the best way to work.

 Mistake #2: Not Disclosing Information